jlbradley1844/jlbradley1844.github.io/_posts/2022-09-08-sick-societies.md

 Anyone with more than a minute's reflection could have pinpointed these as being the core problems.
 These are problems stemming from our present culture, problems that cannot be laid at the feet of women who are "too career-centered," "too picky," "too selfish" or the like.
-These problems do nothing but reflect the pathologies of our present society.
+These problems reflect the pathologies of our present society.
 Women from favored cultures blessed with good looks and affluent, professional husbands are generally not the people going around childless, and religious believers who think the solution for the fertility gap lies in asking such women to make more babies are fishing in the wrong pond.